 There are two kinds of flies that could be called “aquarium flies”.
-There are flies that people do not want in their aquarium – these are pests.
-There are also flies that people raise to feed to their fish.
+This short article deals primarily with the flies that people do not want in their aquarium.

 One of the common pests of standing water is the moth fly.
 It has other names, including drain fly, filter fly, and sewage fly.
 There are several species of moth flies.
 They belong to the family Psychodidae.